Blosterhxh/simple_lora/README.md

 ![finetuning1e-5.png](finetuning1e-5.png)
 > LR = 1e-5

-On voit que à 1e-5 seule l'apparence est apprise, et qu'ensuite d'autres features comme la position et l'environnement se rajoute à l'apprentissage.
-On va donc choisir un learning rate de 1e-5.
+We can see that at 1e-5, only appearance is learned, and then other features such as position and environment are added to the learning process.
+We will therefore choose a learning rate of 1e-5.

 # 3/ Regularization